-The Perico and Espejo exploration blocks are located in Sucumbíos Province in the north-eastern part of Ecuador, in the Oriente basin.
+The Perico and Espejo exploration blocks are located in Sucumbios Province in the north-eastern part of Ecuador, in the Oriente basin.
 The blocks were acquired in Ecuador's Intracampos Bid Round that took place in the first quarter of 2019 under an initial four-year exploration period, with the option to extend the exploration period by an additional two years to fulfill the minimum work commitments.
 The Company has a 50% working interest in both blocks through a consortium with Geopark Limited.

-Work commitments on the Perico block include: drilling four wells, 72 km2 of 3D seismic reprocessing and 72 km2 of magnetometry and gravimetry.
-Work commitments on the Espejo block include: drilling four wells, 3D seismic acquisition program of 55 km2, 74 km2 of 3D seismic reprocessing and 63 km2 of magnetometry.
+Work commitments on the Perico block include: drilling four wells and completing 72 kilometres of 3D seismic reprocessing and 72 kilometres of magnetometry and gravimetry.
+Work commitments on the Espejo block include: drilling four wells and completing a 3D seismic acquisition program of 55 kilometres, 74 kilometres of 3D seismic reprocessing and 63 kilometres of magnetometry.
 Geochemical soil surveying over both blocks, initiated in 2019 and seismic processing in the Perico block that began in early 2020 has been completed.
-The Company's plan to start drilling on the Perico Block and to acquire 3D seismic in the Espejo block in the second half of 2020 were delayed to 2021 due to the delay in obtaining the requisite environmental permits.
+On December 7, 2021, Frontera spud the Jandaya-1 exploration well on the Perico block (Frontera 50% W.I. and operator, GeoPark Limited 50% W.I.).